 Food & Drink

-By Ranyhyn Laine – who always has time to go to breakfast, no matter how busy she is.
+By – who always has time to go to breakfast, no matter how busy she is.

-Here at Urban List, we've put a lot of thought into what makes a restaurant one of Brisbane/Meanjin's best.
+Here at Urban List, we've put a lot of thought into what makes a restaurant Brisbane/Meanjin's best.
 It's not just the calibre of the food coming out of the kitchen–although that is of utmost importance, of course.
 It's also a combination of the atmosphere, the service, the interior design, and even the strength of their wine list.

-All of these things adds up to the 'wow factor'—and luckily, Brisbane isn't short on venues that tick all the boxes and then some.
-These restaurants are the must-dos, the have-to-tries, the places you would tell visiting friends to dine at, and the bucket-list special treats to book when you want to splash out on sheer quality.
+All of these things adds up to the 'wow factor'—and luckily, our city isn't short on venues that tick all the boxes and then some.
+These Brisbane restaurants are the must-dos, the have-to-tries, the places you would tell visiting friends to dine at, and the bucket-list special treats to book when you want to splash out on sheer quality.
 Keep scrolling for the best restaurants in Brisbane right now.

 Agnes